Overseas-Group Projects Abroad (84.021)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 An institution or organization interested in the program should plan and propose a group project that would significantly improve its program in foreign language and area studies.
-Specific guidelines for preparation of proposals as published in the Federal Register are available upon request from the International Education and Graduate Programs Service (IEGPS).
+Specific guidelines for preparation of proposals as published in the Federal Register are available upon request from the Office of International and Foreign Language Education (IFLE).
 The institution or organization must give assurance that the individuals it nominates to undertake the projects are appropriately qualified.
-This program is subject to the provisions of OMB Circular No. A-110.

 Award Procedure